morganleroi/Kata-Object-Calisthenics/README.md

 If you are coming from a JAVA background and have been using IntelliJ IDEA, use this: http://www.jetbrains.com/resharper/docs/ReSharper90DefaultKeymap_IDEA_scheme.pdf

-If you are like me and a hard core visual studio user, use this: http://www.jetbrains.com/resharper/docs/ReSharper90DefaultKeymap_VS_scheme.pdf
+If you are a visual studio user, use this: http://www.jetbrains.com/resharper/docs/ReSharper90DefaultKeymap_VS_scheme.pdf

 The Kata